PennockTech/smtpdane/README.md

 Use `-port` to specify a different port to speak on, for each host which doesn't specify a specific port.
 Note that `-port` specifies a default; if looking up SRV records, ports from SRV override the `-port` option.
-However, port overrides on the host override SRV.
+However, port overrides on the host (see below) override SRV.

 Use `-tls-on-connect` to immediately start TLS instead of negotiating.
+Use `-mx` to indicate that names supplied are domain-names and MX records should be looked up.
+Use `-submission` to do the same but look up service `submission` SRV records, typically used for port 587 service.
+Use `-submissions` to do the same, looking up for `submissions` though and forcing on the `-tls-on-connect` option.

 The port can be included with the host in the usual `:1234` suffix notation;
 if the host is an IPv6 address, either do not include a port or use the